-The main areas of progress in environment policy have been the prevention and monitoring of air and water pollution, the disposal of used oil and other wastes, the control of chemical pollution, and the preservation of wild bird species.
 In the field of consumer protection, a whole series of Directives on health and safety have been issued, notably on preservatives and additives in foodstuffs, industrial goods, textiles, motor vehicles, pharmaceuticals, and cosmetics.
 There have also been important Directives on product liability and misleading advertising.
 Further Commission proposals on door-to-door sales and consumer credit are pending before the Council.

 But with the rise in pollution levels and the growing risks to the consumer, all these measures are no more than a step in the right direction.
 Many more comprehensive and, above all, preventive measures must follow.
 However, promising initiatives often come up against major obstacles because of their implications for other policies (especially competition and social policy).
 A striking example was the recent controversy surrounding the fitting of cars with catalyst converters.
 This merely serves to highlight the need for unrelenting determination to keep sight of the medium-term and long-term objectives.
-Page 54 in the original is blank.